Programs

 Applicants must be proficient in oral and written English as well as the use of desktop computer applications and the Internet and must demonstrate potential for doctorate level research through completed research work.
 Applicants must have at least 3 years management experience (responsibility for planning and achieving goals, budget allocation and personnel decisions) and at least 5 years of work experience.

-Applicants must have use of an Internet- and wifi-capable computer for research, writing and presentation and personal Internet access throughout the Program.
+Applicants must have use of an Internet- and wifi-capable computer for research, writing, and presentation and personal Internet access throughout the Program.

 DBA Curriculum